Blazorise/Blazorise.Articles/news/2021-11-15-release-notes-095/post.md

 ### JavaScript modules

 We have refactored major parts of Blazorise internals to make use of JavaScript modules.
 As a result of all the hard work, we have made it easier to set up Blazorise projects, and manually importing Javascript static files is not needed anymore.
-All Blazorise static files can safely be removed from all your index.html and _Layout.cshtml / _Host.cshtml files.
+All Blazorise static files can safely be removed from all your `index.html` and `_Layout.cshtml` / `_Host.cshtml` files.

 ### Autocomplete:

 #### 1. Multiple Selection Support

-Autocomplete now has support for multiple selection by setting the new Multiple parameter to true.
+`Autocomplete` now has support for multiple selection by setting the new `Multiple` parameter to true.
 You have two extra Parameters at your disposal to handle the multiple values.
-    SelectedValues and SelectedTexts
+    `SelectedValues` and `SelectedTexts`

 #### 2. ItemContent template

-Autocomplete now has the ability to optionally enrinch each value presented to the user with your custom html, by providing a RenderFragment, called ItemContent.
+`Autocomplete` now has the ability to optionally enrinch each value presented to the user with your custom html, by providing a `RenderFragment`, called `ItemContent`.

 Both examples can be seen on the Autocomplete page.